maxmahlke/rocks/docs/cli.rst

 rocks update
 ------------

-Echo the number of cached ssoCards and checks if any are outdated.
+Echo the number of cached :term:`ssoCards<ssoCard>` and checks if any are outdated.
 Offers to update outdated cards.
+Offers to update the :term:`asteroid name-number index<Asteroid name-number index>`.
+Further, retrieves the current
-Offers to update the asteroid name-number index.
-Further, retrieves the current ssoCard structure template from SsODNet.
+:term:`ssoCard` structure template from :term:`SsODNet`.